Lakshya46/Super_Tic_Tac_Toe/README.md

 - Enjoy!

 ## Installation
-- Download the latest apk version from the Release (gitHub Repository).
+- From the Release (gitHub Repository), download the most recent apk version.
-- Allow your android device to install from the unknown source if not allowed.
+-  If installing from an unknown source is not permitted on your Android device then allow it.
 - Find the app in the app drawer of your android device.
 - Enjoy!

-## Future Plans
+## Future Plans.

-- Versus Computer Mode.
+- Adding AI feature  which would allow user to play with computer.
-- Visual improvements.
+- Incorporating online multiplayer functionality that would enable players to compete with friends or strangers from different locations, enhancing the application's social aspect.
-- implementing AI to add three difficulty mode.
+-  Adding customization features, such as the ability to select different themes, symbols, or board sizes, could offer a unique touch to the application.
-- Your ongoing games will be automatically saved, so you can resume playing right from where you left off.
+- Adding save game feature, so that it would allow user to save ongoing game and can be played again from were it's left off.